vatsunlab/Feature_based_auditory_model/README.md

 # Feature_based_auditory_model:
 Code to train a feature-based auditory categorization model to categorize a single call/sound type from all other call/sound types.
+These code are published under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

 ## Directory structure:
 * "Code": Contains code files.